wpgodspeed/wp-godspeed/readme.txt

 == Description ==

+*Important: while this plugin has been tested thoroughly, if something isn't working for you, don't give it a poor rating.
+Instead, [please file an issue on Github](https://github.com/wpgodspeed/wp-godspeed/issues) and we'll fix it if something isn't right.
+Thank you!*

-It makes your site load really fast, by offloading static resources (such as images, audio/video, archives, etc.) to the CDN.
+WP Godspeed makes your site load really fast, by offloading static resources (such as images, audio/video, archives, etc.) to your site's very own lightning fast global CDN.

 While most caching plugins will enable the use of a CDN, WP Godspeed is the CDN service.
 It's super easy to setup & use on all of your WordPress sites, with a one click setup process.